About This Episode

 Tariq Kenney-Shawa 12:35

-I think when you say cracks in that machine, I think that’s an interesting way to put it because I think until this day, there’s still so much state sponsored and state led resources that are going into this Hasbara process, right?
+I think when you say cracks in that machine, that’s an interesting way to put it, because I think to this day there are still so many state-sponsored and state-led resources going into this hasbara process.
+But I think in many ways, what’s been a blessing and a curse at the same time is the digital age and social media.

-And so it continues to kind of be a blessing and the curse at the same time.
-Social media has really provided more of an opening for sharing the Palestinian narrative, but at the same time, it’s really provided new avenues for Israel to censor and platform its disinformation narratives.
+So it continues to be a blessing and a curse at the same time.
+Social media has really provided more of an opening for sharing the Palestinian narrative, but at the same time it’s provided new avenues for Israel to censor and to platform its disinformation narratives.

-Perhaps this segues nicely into talking about OSINT, which is something that you focus on in the piece and has really emerged as a prominent source of news in recent years.
-Why is this the case?
-Firstly, perhaps you can tell us what is OSINT and then why is this the case?
-Why has it become this prominent source and what are the pros and cons of OSINT?
+Perhaps this segues nicely into talking about OSINT, which is something you focus on in the piece and which has really emerged as a prominent source of news in recent years.
+Can you tell us what OSINT is, why it has become such a prominent source, and what the pros and cons are?

-And it’s really exploded in popularity over recent years because of the accessibility.
-What we’re kind of just talking about and because it has really made investigations, that were historically limited to state agencies and state intelligence operations far more accessible to the wider public.
+To start with a brief background: OSINT really just refers to the collection and analysis of open source, publicly available information, which can include anything from satellite imagery to posts and videos on social media.
+It’s really exploded in popularity over recent years because of its accessibility, and because it has made investigations that were historically limited to state agencies and intelligence operations far more accessible to the wider public.

-So what really makes OSINT particularly valuable, in my opinion, is the critical role that it can play in human rights investigations.
-And there are tons of examples of this in practice.
-One example is when OSINT analysts helped prove that Israeli soldiers were actually behind the killing of Shirin Abu Akhla, and they did that through a long term kind of Independent investigative process of analyzing footage from the scene, analyzing satellite imagery, doing their own digital forensics to actually determine the locations of the soldiers at the time of the shooting, and even the direction that the bullets were fired.
+What makes OSINT particularly valuable, in my opinion, is the critical role it can play in human rights investigations.
+There are tons of examples of this in practice.
+One example is when OSINT analysts helped prove that Israeli soldiers were actually behind the killing of Shireen Abu Akleh.
+They did that through a long-term independent investigative process of analyzing footage from the scene, analyzing satellite imagery, doing their own digital forensics to actually determine the locations of the soldiers at the time of the shooting, and even the direction the bullets were fired.

-The powers that have access to these areas, and what OSINT does is it kind of cracks through that.
-So in many cases, OSINT analysts have really built significant followings online because so many people see them as really trusted sources for accurate information and analysis.
-And this is especially at a time we have to keep in mind when trust in traditional news media and trust in governments is in broad decline for understandable reasons.
+So in many cases, OSINT analysts have built significant followings online because so many people see them as trusted sources for accurate information and analysis — especially at a time when trust in traditional news media and governments is in broad decline for understandable reasons.

-So while this makes them extremely valuable, it also makes them particularly dangerous, right?
-When they kind of askew their objectivity to repeat and parrot Israeli military narratives and ultimately cover up Israeli war crimes.
-And that’s what we’ve been seeing a lot of, not just over the past couple months, but for several years now.
+So while this makes them extremely valuable, it also makes them particularly dangerous when they skew their objectivity to repeat and parrot Israeli military narratives and ultimately cover up Israeli war crimes.
+And that’s what we’ve been seeing a lot of — not just over the past couple of months, but for several years now.

 Yara Hawari 18:02